pay-theory/pay-theory-docs/WEB/MAIN.md

 ## Step 4: Submit Payment once Form is Valid

-Once you have received the correct message from the `validObserver`, you can submit the payment.
+Use [State Listeners](web/state_listeners) to tell when the hosted fields are valid and you can submit the payment.

-The only required field for the transact function is the `amount` field.
+The only required field for the [transact function](web/functions#transact) is the `amount` field.

 ```javascript
 //Amount passed in is in cents